 Ingredients

-The ingredients for the yule log cake are likely in your fridge and pantry right now.
-There are just a few unique items that require a little more explanation:
+Most of the ingredients for a yule log cake are likely in your fridge and pantry right now:

-- Sugared Cranberries & Rosemary: This is an optional ingredient but definitely makes the finished yule log look natural and freshly coated with "snow."
+• Fresh Cranberries & Fresh Rosemary: These are optional ingredients but definitely make the finished yule log look natural and freshly coated with "snow."
 You can follow my instructions for making sugared cranberries here, it works just the same with the fresh rosemary.

 Tools You'll Need